Why Do I Need Constant Reassurance in Relationships?

 What People Often Believe About Themselves

 When this pattern becomes more noticeable, the focus often turns inward in a critical way.
-Many people begin to question themselves rather than the pattern.

 I feel like I’m too much